GuillaumeSeren/gentoo-overlay/README.md

 [php-timer][php-timer]	| Utility class for timing
 [php-file-iterator][php-file-iterator] | FilterIterator implementation that filters files based on a list of suffixes, prefixes, and other exclusion criteria
-[php-token-stream][php-token-stream] | Wrapper around PHP's tokenizer extension
+[php-token-stream][php-token-stream] | Wrapper around PHP's tokenizer extension [code-unit-reverse-lookup][code-unit-reverse-lookup] | Looks up which function or method a line of code belongs to